-Rocky Knob Trail is a 2.9 mile point-to-point trail located near Fayetteville, Pennsylvania and is rated as moderate.
-The trail is primarily used for hiking and is accessible from March until November.
+Rocky Knob Trail is a 4.2 mile moderately trafficked loop trail located near Fayetteville, Pennsylvania that offers the chance to see wildlife and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until November.

 only did about 1.5 mile out - just wanted a nice walk in the woods. not much to see on that part, but pretty woods.